 Look up the word “determination” in the dictionary and you might find a picture of Cynthia Valdovinos.

 Cynthia moved to Oceanside from Michoacán, Mexico, in 2011 and immediately began taking ESL classes at MiraCosta College’s Community Learning Center to improve her English.
-“I wasn’t really fluent,” the 20-year-old said.
+“I wasn’t really fluent,”she said.

 She wasn’t done when she finished the program.
 Although she had earned a high school diploma in Mexico, Cynthia wanted to keep working on her English, so she enrolled in MiraCosta College’s Adult High School Program.
 “I wanted to go to college, and I really wanted to be prepared.”